Azathothas/Stars/README.md

 - [wader/fq](https://github.com/wader/fq) – jq for binary formats - tool, language and decoders for working with binary and text formats
 - [wagoodman/dive](https://github.com/wagoodman/dive) – A tool for exploring each layer in a docker image
 - [wailsapp/wails](https://github.com/wailsapp/wails) – Create beautiful applications using Go
+- [wait4x/wait4x](https://github.com/wait4x/wait4x) – Wait4X allows you to wait for a port or a service to enter the requested state.
 - [wallarm/gotestwaf](https://github.com/wallarm/gotestwaf) – An open-source project in Golang to asess different API Security tools and WAF for detection logic and bypasses
 - [warewulf/warewulf](https://github.com/warewulf/warewulf) – Warewulf is a stateless and diskless container operating system provisioning system for large clusters of bare metal and/or virtual systems.
 - [watermint/toolbox](https://github.com/watermint/toolbox) – The watermint toolbox is the multi-purpose utility command-line tool for web services including Dropbox, Figma, GitHub, etc. The purpose of the tool is to provide users of cloud services and system administrators with a way to automate workflows and provide a work-around for some issues.